clint77/workshop/connect2017/developer/README.md

 In theory, the `information.firstname` property would be updated for a particular document key.
 We would not need to first retrieve the full document, make the change, merge the data, and then save, but instead just make the change at a given path.
 This is very fast and very beneficial when performance is everything.

-Within the project, find comments referring to the seventh step.
+Within the project, find comments referring to the seventh step, "Step 7".
 The goal is to add data to arrays within documents without first obtaining the document or caring what else exists in the document.
 For example, when a patient is assigned to a doctor, the document key for that patient should be added to the `patients` array.
 If a doctor makes a note for a patient, the note should be added to the `notes` array.

 ### Step 8 - Searching within a Document using Full Text Search